Fred. Olsen History... the story so far

 1948 signalled the start of the greatest and last Industrial Revolution; advances were made in every field of human endeavour.
 With business thriving in the early 1950s, the Olsens added two of the most eye-catching liners of the period to the fleet - Blenheim and Braemar.
 In 1955, the third Thomas Fredrik – and current Fred. – takes the company reigns aged 26, after his father, Thomas, falls ill.

 A new Black Watch sails to the Canary Islands on her maiden voyage from the Fred.
 Olsen terminal, Canary Wharf, West Indian Docks, London.
 Her sister ship, Black Prince, embarks on the same route the following month.

-A 'reborn' Black Prince begins her career as a 'sunshine cruiser', sailing to Cádiz, Casablanca, the Canary Islands, Madeira and Gibraltar from Southampton (all destinations still visited by Fred.
-Olsen ships).
-The officers and crew on board are noted for being very friendly and well-liked by their guests – a trait that has continued to this day as one of Fred.
-Olsen Cruise Lines’ most endearing characteristics.
+A 'reborn' Black Prince begins her career as a 'sunshine cruiser', sailing to Cádiz, Casablanca, the Canary Islands, Madeira and Gibraltar from Southampton – destinations still visited by Fred.
+Olsen's ocean-going ships today.

 Beginning of the first brain revolution: marking the end of manufacturing as we have known it, with software replacing machinery as the driver of innovation.
 Black Watch added to the fleet in 1996, following an extensive refurbishment.